Creating a push request

-Whether you are using the PAP push format or the BlackBerry push format, a push request is made up of the data to be pushed and a set of delivery parameters.
-These define how, when, and to whom the data is pushed.
-The principle difference between the two formats is the way in which the delivery parameters are specified.
+Whether you are using the PAP push format or the BlackBerry push format, a push request is made up of the content to be pushed and a set of delivery parameters.
+These parameters define how, when, and to whom the content is pushed.
+The main difference between the two formats is how the delivery parameters are specified.

 Both the PAP push and BlackBerry push formats support the following features:

-- Deliver-Before time stamp: provide a time stamp before which the BlackBerry MDS Connection Service must deliver the pushed data.
-If the BlackBerry MDS Connection Service is unable to deliver the data by the specified time, the push request is considered to have failed.
+- Deliver-Before time stamp: Provide a time stamp before which the BlackBerry MDS Connection Service must deliver the pushed content.
+If the BlackBerry MDS Connection Service is unable to deliver the content by the specified time, the push request is considered to have failed.

 In addition, the PAP push format supports the following features: